 - Asian American Studies Newspaper Clippings: Subject Files

-The mission of the Asian American Studies Archives at the Ethnic Studies Library is to support research conducted by faculty and students in the Ethnic Studies Department as well as to increase public knowledge of Asian American history and life by making accessible our rich historical resources to the campus community and the general public.
+The Asian American Studies Collection at the Ethnic Studies Library consists of one the largest collection of materials dedicated to Asian American communities in the United States and the largest collection of archives related to Chinese American history.
+The mission of the archives is to support research conducted by students and faculty in the Ethnic Studies Department as well as to increase public knowledge of Asian American history and life by making accessible our rich historical resources to the campus community and the general public.
 The Archives contain manuscripts, diaries, correspondence, newsletters, photographs and other primary source materials documenting Asian American communities in the Bay Area, nationally, and internationally.
-There are over one hundred unique archival collections including, to name just a few, the collection of Mr. Him Mark Lai and Mr. Yuk Ow, both renowned Chinese American historians and the documents of the Chinese Empire Reform Association (also called Baohuang Hui), Chinese American Democratic Youth League (also known as Mun Ching), on the political activities of Chinese and Chinese Americans, including the activities of Kang You-wei, Liang Qi-chao and Xu Qin.
+The archives document social movements and political activism as well as community life of diverse Asian American communities.

 The AAS Collection has the following finding aids in an alternative format to that of the OAC: